Health & Safety FAQ

 Q: Is self-check-in and self-check-out available and how does that work?

 A: Self-check-in is currently not available.
 Guests are encouraged to pre-pay for their reservation prior to their arrival through the hotel's digital Credit Card Authorization Form if they prefer an expedited arrival experience.
-Please contact our Reservations Team via email at email@example.com.
-Self-check-out can be contactless with a key drop and emailed guest folio.
-Guests can also checkout from their room by calling the front desk.
+Please contact our team via email at firstname.lastname@example.org.
+Self-check-out will be available through a contact-free key drop box located near the front desk and by receiving a digital receipt send via email, upon request.

 Q: How are the room keys sanitized?